HardHatRacoons/documentation/docs/capstone_report/README.md

 ## Introduction

-The construction industry accounted for over 8 million jobs in 2024, according to the US Bureau of Labor Statistics (13).
-Vector Intelligence is partnered with the steel industry to create a software that helps the end users estimate their projected material cost from a vectorized construction blueprint.
-This allows for end users to spend only a few minutes to gain specifications and insights about a project instead of spending days to get the same information manually.
-The initial success rate of the software in automatically generating specifications from a construction blueprint is 75% and our job will be to enhance that algorithm while wrapping all of the information into a more user friendly interface.
+The construction industry accounted for over 8 million jobs in 2024, making it one of the largest employment sectors in the U.S. economy (U.S. Bureau of Labor Statistics, 2025).
+Vector Intelligence has partnered with stakeholders in the steel industry to develop software that enables end users to estimate projected material costs directly from vectorized construction blueprints.
+This advancement allows users to gain essential specifications and insights about a project within minutes—compared to the days it would typically take to analyze blueprints manually.
+The initial success rate of the software in automatically generating specifications from construction blueprints is 75%.
+Our task is to enhance this algorithm and integrate it into a more user-friendly interface.

 ### 1.1 Case Scenarios

 #### Construction Supply

 John owns a construction supply company that provides steel beams, concrete, and other materials.
 He frequently receives bulk orders from contractors and engineers but struggles to predict material demand accurately.
 One day, a contractor using the Blueprint Analysis System reaches out with an automated material list generated from a newly analyzed blueprint.
 The system provides detailed insights, including:

 - Exact quantities of beams, columns, and concrete needed